Belgium 2nd page

 James Ensor introduces in his art riddles and messages to be decoded.
 The small oil on canvas 16 x 21 cm entitled Squelettes se disputant un hareng (skeletons contesting a herring) painted in 1891 is a masterpiece of Surrealism a quarter of a century before the creation of that movement.
 There is no difference in French pronunciation between hareng saur and Art Ensor.

 An oil on canvas 30 x 51 cm has just surfaced.
 Entitled Squelette arrêtant masques (skeleton stopping masks), this oil on canvas had long been kept by the artist who gave it to a friend.
 Emile Verhaeren had listed it in Ensor's studio in 1908 but it had never been photographed or exhibited.
-It is estimated € 1M for sale by Sotheby's in Paris on December 7, lot 11.
+It was sold for € 7.4M from a lower estimate of € 1M by Sotheby's on December 7, 2016, lot 11.

 Squelette arrêtant masques was painted in 1891 and displays high similarities in style with Squelettes se disputant un hareng : the characters are seen half length leaving all the top part of the picture for a superb Ostend sky.